Bruin-Dev/Intelygenz/services/lumin-billing-report/README.md

 ````
 python src/script.py
 ````
-This command will generate a new folder ``report`` which contains an html and a csv file
+This command will generate a new folder ``report`` which contains a html and a csv file

 ## Configuration, environment variables and configuration files
-Some of the configuration parameters can change between environments.
+Some configuration parameters can change between environments.
 That's why the config module is there: a centralized file to keep both environment and constant parameters needed for our service to work.